marc-jones/phd_thesis/content/03_winter/05_floral_genes.md

 Likewise, the low levels of *BnFT* before cold correlate with high levels of *BnFLC* in the winter variety.
 These observations are consistent with certain *BnFLC* copies maintaining their repressive effect on *BnFT* expression.

-In terms of the magnitude of expression, the maximal expression level of the A7 and C6 copies of *BnFT* are 6\ -\ 8 fold lower in the winter variety, while the A2 and C2 copies are not observed above the 2.0\ FPKM expression threshold.
+In terms of the magnitude of expression, the maximal expression level of the A7 and C6 copies of *BnFT* are six- to eight-fold lower in the winter variety, while the A2 and C2 copies are not observed above the 2.0\ FPKM expression threshold.
 This could suggest that the requirement for cold maintains the expression of these genes at a lower level.
-However, it should also be noted that the lower expression in the winter may also result from the effect of leaf senescence impacting the expression.
+However, it should also be noted that the lower expression in the winter variety may also result from the effect of leaf senescence impacting the expression.
 This is supported by the correlation analysis, that suggested the developmental stage of the plant influenced the first true leaf to a lesser extent than the apex (section \ref{section:winter:correlation}).
 Regardless, that the A2 and C2 copies are not observed above 2.0\ FPKM is particularly striking given that *BnFT.A2* is the copy with the highest maximal expression level in Westar.
 In addition, while the spring variety had low, but detectable, expression of *BnFT.A7* and *BnFT.C6* in the apex, no such expression is observed in the winter variety.
-Taken together, this suggests that the vernalization response has greater effect on the expression of the A2 and C2 copies of *BnFT* than on the A7 and C6 copies, although lower expression is observed for all copies in both tissues in the winter variety.
+Taken together, this suggests that the vernalization response has a greater effect on the expression of the A2 and C2 copies of *BnFT* than on the A7 and C6 copies, although lower expression is observed for all copies in both tissues in the winter variety.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/exp_tfl1_apex.pdf}